 Money-back guarantee: 30 DAYS

 BEST VPN FOR JAPAN:NordVPN is our top choice.
-With a broad range of servers, including a few in Japan, this is a good all-rounder option that works with Netflix and most other video streaming services.
+With a broad range of servers, including many in Japan, this is a good all-rounder option that works with Netflix and most other video streaming services.
 Great online privacy and security credentials.
 Offers a risk-free 30-day money-back guarantee.

 2. Surfshark